janearc/t/README.md

 T
 ===
-T is a toy language jane is making for herself. let's look at the hello world example provided:
+T is a toy language Jane is making for herself. let's look at the hello world example provided:

 ```